micropython/micropython/ports/nrf/boards/feather52/README.md

 $ make BOARD=feather52 SERIAL=/dev/tty.SLAB_USBtoUART SOFTDEV_VERSION=5.0.0 boot-flash
 ```

-### 2. Generate a CircuitPython DFU .zip package and flash it over serial
+### 2. Generate and flash a CircuitPython DFU .zip package over serial

 The following command will package and flash the CircuitPython binary using the
 appropriate bootloader mentionned above.